rust-lang/book/src/ch03-02-data-types.md

 Rust supports the usual basic mathematic operations you’d expect for all of these number types: addition, subtraction, multiplication, division, and remainder.
-This code shows how you'd use each one in a `let` statement:
+This code shows how you’d use each one in a `let` statement:

 Filename: src/main.rs